OnroerendErfgoed/atramhasis/docs/source/development.rst

 tox) will be installed.

 The following step will help you get the python development environment up and running.
-If also need to work on the javascript admin backend, please refer to the admin module documentation.
+If you also need to work on the javascript admin backend, please refer to the admin module documentation.

 .. code-block:: bash